GlenDC/cgreader/README.md

     .  .  .  .  .  .  .  .  .  .  .  .  .  +  .  .  .  .  .  .  .
     .  .  .  .  .  .  .  .  .  .  .  .  +  .  .  .  .  .  .  .  .
     .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .

+# Challenge timeout

+Challenges are considered and reported as invalid, when they take longer than _1 second_, the default timeout value.
+This value can be set to a custom value with the ``SetTimeout`` function, in case a challenge requires a different value.

+An example:

+    cgreader.SetTimeout(42.0) // the challenge timeout is now 42 seconds

 # Feedback